LibyanHackers/KaliFixAll/README.md

 After Executing The Script , Use The Following Command

 In Terminal
-#~ apt-get upgrade && apt-get dist-upbrade
+#~ apt-get upgrade && apt-get dist-upgrade

 After Downloading And Installing All The New Packages , Restart The Machine (Your PC) To Apply The Changes and To Make Sure Everything is Working Fine .